 Here’s how your app can improve your food truck marketing plan:

 It can be a place where all your contact details, addresses, website, and social media accounts can be easily accessible for your customers.

 You can communicate with your customers via in-app messaging and send push notifications with updates about menu changes, new schedules, contests, special offers and so on.

-You can create mobile coupons that don’t just encourage your users to buy from your food truck, but will also incentivise more people to download your app.
+You can create mobile coupons that don’t just encourage your users to buy from your food truck, but will also incentivize more people to download your app.
 And why would you want more people to download your app?
 Because it increases loyalty by boosting engagement and providing responsive customer service.

 For example, the Wired Cafe Bar built an app that saw mobile orders increase by 22% within four months.
-The owner of GuitarBar saw newsletter and promotional notification sign ups increase by over 80%, all thanks to their app.
+The owner of GuitarBar saw newsletter and promotional notification sign-ups increase by over 80%, all thanks to their app.
 It also boosted event sales by 32%.

-A food truck app can be used to create mobile loyalty stamps to keep customers coming back for more and it’s a great way to upload photos, videos and other content to share with your audience.
+A food truck app can be used to create mobile loyalty stamps to keep customers coming back for more and it’s a great way to upload photos, videos, and other content to share with your audience.

 Create an email strategy for your food truck